 If you haven’t seen our first post on chickens you should check that out.
 When we first got chickens, we weren’t really prepared.
 Some guy was giving his chickens away and well it just kinda happened.
 We didn’t have a coop or any supplies that are necessary for raising chickens.
 To be honest it was a little bit of a mess!

 We made this crazy area for the chickens to sleep at night with items that were just laying around our homestead not being used.
 It wasn’t predator proof that’s for sure!

-So… a raccoon got in the chicken pen last night.
-Apparently my redesign of the makeshift coop left a new way for the coon to get in.
+So… a raccoon got in the chicken pen one night.
 Good news, we didn’t lose any chickens!
 We caught these guys red handed.

 We changed the way we wrapped up the coop this time..
 There was a big gap near the front that we failed to see.
 The motion detector light came on on a couple of times after we were in bed, but we didn’t see any more visitors last night.

 It’s been years since we had the horrible mistake of being newbies!
 I’ve learned a lot, if you want to learn from my mistakes check out some of these posts…

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂